dfischer/betterfrontend/readme.md

 These problems are even worse when you work in a team that has multiple people that do work on the front-end layer.
 So, everyone should commit to a guideline like the following.

+As a general rule, Scss is considered manditory for front-end development.
+It brings the power of programming to css, and it requires no additional understanding to get started.
+Just change your extensions to `.css.scss`

 ### Stylesheet Format